rohanraval526/AdColony-Android-SDK/README.md

 ## Release Notes

+#### 3.3.8

+* Handled RuntimeExceptions that can occur during WebView initialization if the device reports that it is missing the WebView package

 #### 3.3.7

 Please note that with the 3.3.7 SDK our native shared object (.so) libraries are no longer used.
-You can safely remove these when updating to 3.3.7.
+You can safely remove these when updating to 3.3.7 or later.

-* Significant stability improvements related to memory consumption.
-* Reduced ad request response times.
-* Removed shared object (.so) libraries, reducing the size of our SDK distribution by 94% in the process, as well as addressing issues [#25](https://github.com/AdColony/AdColony-Android-SDK-3/issues/25), [#33](https://github.com/AdColony/AdColony-Android-SDK-3/issues/33), and [#38](https://github.com/AdColony/AdColony-Android-SDK-3/issues/38).

 Here is the link to the [release notes](https://github.com/AdColony/AdColony-Android-SDK-3/blob/master/CHANGELOG.md) for all the previous SDK versions and please check out the 3.3 SDK [integration tips](https://www.adcolony.com/blog/2018/02/22/reaching-new-heights-sdk-3-3/).